eser-chr/DealOrNoDeal/README.md

-# 💼 Super Deal
+# 💼 Deal or No Deal

-**Super Deal** is a Rust-based CLI implementation of the classic game show *Deal or No Deal*.
+**Deal or No Deal** is a Rust-based CLI implementation of the classic TV game show.
 Choose a mystery case, eliminate others, and negotiate with the banker to walk away with the highest offer — or risk everything to see what your case holds.

 ---